Improving the health of Maritimers through patient-oriented research

 The Maritime SPOR SUPPORT Unit (MSSU) brings the Maritimes together to engage in patient-oriented health research.

 We collaborate with government stakeholders, health authorities, the research community, and patients and caregivers from across New Brunswick, Nova Scotia, and Prince Edward Island.
 Our approach helps draw in different perspectives, so that they can shape patient-oriented research and speed its implementation across the Maritimes.

-We have more than 50 staff working at five locations, and we actively engage with our broader community including patient advisors, MSSU Student Award Recipients, and more than 90 MSSU Associate and Affiliate Scientists.
+We have more than 50 staff working at five locations, and we actively engage with our broader community including patient partners, MSSU Student Award Recipients, and more than 90 MSSU Associate and Affiliate Scientists.

 Our goals relate to five core functions: